What Are Excused Absences From Work?

 Types of Excused Absences

-Sick time and other paid time off, as well as unforeseen circumstances like family illness or a death in the family, also count as excused absences as long as the employee follows the proper procedure for notifying the company that they will not be at work.
+Sick time and other paid time off, as well as unforeseen circumstances like family illness or a death in the family, count as excused absences.

-In order for your time away from work to count as an excused absence, it's important to notify your supervisor before an absence, so he or she can reorganize the workload for the day.
-Even if an employee is sick or has paid time off, scheduling an absence in an as timely manner as possible is required by most employers.
+However, in order for your time off to count as excused, it's important to notify your supervisor before an absence, so he or she can reorganize the workload for the day.
+Even if you have sick time or paid time off, scheduling an absence in an as timely manner as possible is required by most employers.

 Personal leave is considered an excusable absence from work for nearly any reason.
 The reason could include planned events such as birthdays, weddings, family business, vacation, or more unexpected situations such as accident, sickness, or an emergency.